 - Objective: The Cathedral of Santiago de Compostela

-At Camino Inglés, you get true camino soul in mini format through the hilly, green, Galician landscape.
-Enjoy the scent of 'café con leche' in the villages and feel the soft narrow forest paths of the eucalyptus forests under your feet.
-You get a whole Camino in five to seven days depending on your pace.
+You will complete the Camino in five to seven days, depending on your pace.
 The first day you walk along the north coast of Spain and several of the other days along the river Miño.
-Especially enjoy the towns of Pontedeume and Betanzos along the way with their beautiful old town centers and alleys where the tapas bars are located side by side.
+Enjoy in particular the towns of Pontedeume and Betanzos along the way with their beautiful old town centers and alleyways lined with tapas bars.

 The oldest camino: Camino Primitivo